Guide: Viscoelastic Transfer of 2D Material Using PDMS

 Mechanical exfoliation produces flakes of various sizes and thicknesses; atomically thin flakes are a minority among much thicker crystals.
-These flakes need to be located and identified using a reflected-light microscope – a process commonly known as flake search.
+These flakes need to be located and identified using a reflected-light microscope - a process commonly known as flake search.
 Mono, and few-layer flakes can be distinguished by their translucent appearance and low optical contrast.
 Their visibility will depend on the material, substrate it is deposited on, and the optical system used.
 Materials with higher absorption in visible range, such as transition metal dichalcogenides, will be more visible than materials with weaker absorption such as graphene or hexagonal boron nitride.
-Certain types of substrates, such as silicon wafers covered with 90 nm or 290 nm thick silicon dioxide layer, can improve the flake visibility.
+Certain types of substrates, such as silicon wafers covered with a 90 nm or 290 nm thick silicon dioxide layer, can improve the flake visibility.
 Once a suspected monolayer flake is located, its thickness can be estimated using optical contrast measurements and confirmed using Raman or photoluminescence spectroscopy.

 - Inspect the substrate using a reflected-light optical microscope to look for the most translucent flakes.
 Higher-magnification lenses with a shallow depth of field usually provide a better optical contrast for PDMS stamps.

 - Once a possible monolayer flake is located, save its digital image (making sure that is properly exposed).
 Take additional images at lower magnifications and note the approximate position of the flake on the PDMS stamp to help you find it later.

 - Open the acquired high-magnification image with software such as ImageJ or Fiji.